scala/scala3/docs/docs/reference/unused-terms.md

 @implicitNotFound("State is must be Off") class IsOff[S <: State]
 object IsOff {
-  // def isOff will not exist at runtime unused implicit def isOff: IsOff[Off] = new IsOff[Off] }
+  // def isOff will not be called at runtime for turnedOn, the compiler will only require that this evidence exists implicit def isOff: IsOff[Off] = new IsOff[Off]
+}

 @implicitNotFound("State is must be On") class IsOn[S <: State]
 object IsOn {
-  // val isOn will not exist at runtime unused implicit val isOn: IsOn[On] = new IsOn[On]
+  // def isOn will not exist at runtime, the compiler will only require that this evidence exists at compile time unused implicit val isOn: IsOn[On] = new IsOn[On]
 }